microsoft/FeatureManagement-JavaScript/examples/quote-of-the-day/README.md

 ### Targeting Context in Telemetry

-The telemetry implementation also captures the targeting context, which includes user ID and groups, in the telemetry data:
+`createTargetingTelemetryProcessor` method creates a built-in Application Insights telemetry processor which gets targeting context from the targeting context accessor and attaches the targeting id to telemetry.

 ```javascript
 // Initialize Application Insights with targeting context